 PVG: The church complies with the Church of Scotland policy regarding Safeguarding.
 Safeguarding is a standing item on the Kirk Session Agenda, which enables the convenor of the Sandyford PVG committee to bring regular attention to all new procedures and ways of implementing them.
-A training evening was held in our halls under the auspices of Glasgow Presbytery and about twenty of the attendees were Sandyford members.
+Members are encouraged to update their training at events held in various parts of the city.